woocommerce/woocommerce-gateway-stripe/readme.txt

 == Changelog ==

 = 8.8.0 - xxxx-xx-xx =
+* Dev - Introduces a new class with payment methods constants.
 * Dev - Introduces a new class with currency codes constants.
 * Dev - Improves the readability of the redirect URL generation code (UPE).
 * Fix - Fix mandate creation for subscriptions and saved payment methods.